tldr-pages/tldr/pages/common/mpv.md

 `mpv --speed {{speed}} {{file}}`

-- Play a file using a profile defined in your `mpv.conf` file:
+- Play a file using a profile defined in the `mpv.conf` file:

 `mpv --profile {{profile_name}} {{file}}`